bcgov/nr-showcase-devops-tools/tools/README.md

 The Natural Resources Applications are currently hosted in [RedHat OpenShift](https://www.openshift.com) operated by [BCDevExchange](https://bcdevexchange.org).
 We follow the guidelines and principles of the [BCDevOps](https://github.com/BCDevOps) team.
 We make every attempt to use, or build off the tooling and scripts that BCDevOps (through the [DevHub](https://developer.gov.bc.ca)) provides.

-As part of the BCDevOps community, for each project, we will have 4 OpenShift namespaces:
+As part of the BCDevOps community, each project will have 4 OpenShift namespaces allocated:

 | Namespace | Description |
 | --- | --- |